OSEA Collective Bargaining Agreement

 B. Extended Personal Leaves of Absence

-- Classified employees who desire an extended leave of absence shall submit a written request to Human Resources, via the supervisor, for review and determination by the Administrator of Personnel.
-Employees requesting extended unpaid leave to care for an immediate family member must first apply for Family Medical Leave.
+- Classified employees who desire an extended leave of absence shall submit a written request to Human Resources, via the supervisor, for review and determination by the designated Human Resources administrator.
+Employees requesting extended unpaid leave to care for a family member (as defined in Article 11) must first apply for Family Medical Leave and/or Paid Leave Oregon (PLO).
 When the request for leave is to care for a family member, in which the employee would be eligible to use sick leave, all paid leave must be exhausted before being placed in an unpaid status.
-If the employee is eligible under FMLA and/or OFLA leave, these leave entitlements shall run concurrently with Extended Leave.
+If the employee is eligible under state and/or federal leave laws such as FMLA and/or OFLA, these leave entitlements shall run concurrently with Extended Leave.

 - The employee may continue insurance coverage for the period of the leave subject to COBRA